tabholt/detecting_edgeworth_cycles/README.md

 **Advanced:** To save a model once it has been trained, set variable `save_model = True` in the parameters section of the python script.

+**Advanced:** Results from Figure 2 - Gains from Additional Data, can be simulated by changing the variable `train_fraction` in the parameters of any of the LSTM, RF, or Parametric models.
+This will modify the proportion of the data set that is used to train the models.

 ### Use pre-trained models to classify external data (Advanced)
 To use previously trained and saved models to classify a data set contained in a JSON or CSV file: